avixd/MultipleLinearRegressioninPython/README.md

 # MultipleLinearRegressioninPython
-Multiple linear regression to predict Profit based on Administration spend, Marketing spends, R&amp;D spend and State.
-Also, understand the trend and correlation.
+Multiple linear regression to predict Profit based on Administration spend, Marketing spends, R&D spend and State.
+Also, explains the trend and correlation between dependent and independent variables.